 Many women pursue VBAC for shorter recovery, fewer surgical complications, and a more empowering birth experience.

-It’s crucial to consult with your healthcare provider to evaluate your eligibility and discuss potential risks and benefits tailored to your personal medical history.
+VBAC can also contribute to lower maternal morbidity and better bonding opportunities with the newborn.
+Talk with your healthcare provider to evaluate your eligibility and weigh the potential risks and benefits based on your personal medical history.

 How Does Induction Impact VBAC Success Rates?